Mohammed532/Get-It-Done/README.md

 ## About this project
 For this project, I used React for the frontend of the website, and Firebase to handle the backend (specifically Firebase Auth, Firestore, and Firebase hosting)

+Fun fact, I built this in a week :D Whether or not that this is obvious is up to interpretation

+I learned a lot about web development during this, and I'm grateful to have taken apart of something that has helped me learn so much.

 ## Who is this for?
 Students who need to keep track of all of their assignments and send them to their teachers when ready